KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws1-dom/README.md

 # A Deeper Dive into JavaScript {#top}
-We will start by practicing JavaScript fundamentals and diving deeper into DOM manipulation before we explore new concepts such as events, objects, and APIs.
+We will start by practicing JavaScript fundamentals and diving deeper into DOM ([Document Object Model](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)) manipulation before we explore new concepts such as events, objects, and APIs.
 JavaScript is one of many programming languages used for application development.

 Tonight we will create an web application with interactive elements and dynamic content that looks like this: